About CharlesGPT

 2.1 Global structure

 Decoder stack: Transformer [6] decoder blocks only (no encoder).
 Each block has (i) a masked self-attention layer (causal: each token sees only tokens to its left); (ii) a FFN (Feed-Forward Network, sometimes called MLP — Multilayer Perceptron): two linear layers with GELU in between; (iii) residual connections and LayerNorm (Layer Normalization) before each sub-layer (pre-norm style).
+GPT-2 uses learned position embeddings of shape (n_positions, hidden_size) with n_positions = 1024.
+The model was only trained on sequences up to 1024 tokens, so positions beyond that have no learned embedding and would be out of distribution.
+Hence the context length slider is limited to 1–1024 tokens.

 2.2 GPT-2 small (gpt2) parameters — model used by CharlesGPT